derrick-yu1/4-Bit-CPU/README.md

 T6:

-This is a no operation.
+Description: This is a no operation.